NJ Audubon Eco-Tours feature:

 September 1 to 13, 2014

 Travel to the heart of Southern Brazil on a birding and wildlife viewing safari to the vast lowlands of the famed Pantanal region.
 Witness remarkable avian diversity and an overall abundance of spectacular birds and large mammals reminiscent of the great wildlife spectacles of Africa.
 Tour operated by VENT.
+Click here for report from August, 2013 tour.

 Stay tuned for more tours for 2014.